 If you have a technical mind, you are in luck.
 Houston is home to the largest petrochemical and refining complex in the nation, and the demand for skilled process technicians continues to grow!
 Our graduates enter the workforce with the necessary skills that are highly prized by companies that continually hire students directly out of our program.

-- Teaches students to read piping and instrumentation diagrams (P&IDs), identify and troubleshoot equipment, operate simulators and as a capstone course, run the Glycol Distillation Unit which is PTAC 2438 - Process Technology III - Operations;
+- Teaches students to read piping and instrumentation diagrams (P&IDs), identify and troubleshoot equipment, operate simulators, and as a capstone course, run the Propylene Glycol Distillation Unit, which is PTAC 2438 Process Technology III - Operations;

-- Is praised by area industry for the quality of students graduating from the program as we are endorsed by the North American Process Technology Alliance (NAPTA); and
+- Earns industry support as students graduating from the program are endorsed by the North American Process Technology Alliance (NAPTA);

 - Chemical plants,

 Chemical Plant and System Operators: $71,508 per year1

 Source: texaswages.com, median salary Gulf Coast region, 2019